ly2314/PlurkBot-TaipeiWeather/README.md

 ## Cron Jobs
 - now.php: This file adds new plurk that indicates the weather status right now.
 Execute this file once an hour.
 - helper.php: This file adds new plurk that indicates weather forast.
 Execute this every 12 hours.
+- bing.php: This file adds new plurk of Bing Wallpaper.